Student Wellness & Support

 Mental Health Counseling

 Tufts recognizes the importance of easy access to confidential mental health counseling.
-For non-emergent issues, our counselors from our TalkOne2One program are available on campus, five days/week as well as by phone for students who are engaged in clerkships and not available to meet in person.
+For non-emergent issues, students can schedule an appointment with a counselor from our TalkOne2One program by sending an email to a secure group email account: Tuftscounseling@allonehealth.com.
+The emails will be responded to by the confidential Talk One2One team and you will receive an immediate reply requesting time preferences, etc. A personal response with your appointment time should be received within 24 business hours of your email.
 Counselors are also available by phone 24 hours/day, 7 days/week for urgent issues.
 Please call 1-800-756-3124 to schedule an appointment.
 We highly encourage students to participate in the counseling program and emphasize that counseling is part of a comprehensive wellness strategy.

 Student Wellness Advising & Activities